 - Henderson, Lynne and Philip Zimbardo.
 (2008)."Shyness."
 Encyclopedia of Mental Health.
 Retrieved September 13, 2012.

-Health / Medical Disclaimer: The information presented on this website is not intended as health or medical advice, and it is not a substitute for professional diagnosis and treatment by a qualified health care professional.
+Medical Disclaimer: The information presented in this article is not intended as medical advice, nor is it a substitute for treatment or diagnosis by a qualified health care professional.

 Your Turn: Tell Us What You Think

-You're reading 7 Conversation Tips for Shy People: Simple Keys to Effective Communication, by Annette R. Smith.
-Please leave a comment and tell us what you think.
+You're reading "7 Conversation Tips for Shy People," by Annette R. Smith.
+Leave a comment and tell us what you think.
 Then share the article with your family and friends.

 You can help the HubPages community highlight top quality content by ranking this article up or down.